ophub/amlogic-s9xxx-openwrt/README.md

 ## Install to EMMC and update instructions

 Choose the corresponding firmware according to your box.
+See the corresponding instructions for the use of different devices.

+- ### Install OpenWrt

+1. For the installation method of the `Rockchip` platform, please refer to [Section 8](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/build-armbian/documents) in the documentation.
+The installation method is the same as Armbian.

-Then write the IMG file to the USB hard disk through software such as [Rufus](https://rufus.ie/) or [balenaEtcher](https://www.balena.io/etcher/).
+2. `Amlogic` and `Allwinner` platform，Then write the IMG file to the USB hard disk through software such as [Rufus](https://rufus.ie/) or [balenaEtcher](https://www.balena.io/etcher/).
 Insert the USB hard disk into the box.
-Common for all `Amlogic s9xxx TV Boxes`.

-- ### Install OpenWrt

 Log in to the default IP: 192.168.1.1 → `Login in to openwrt` → `system menu` → `Amlogic Service` → `Install OpenWrt`, Select your box in the Supported Devices drop-down list and click the `Install OpenWrt` button to install it.

 - ### Update OpenWrt

 Log in to the default IP: 192.168.1.1 →  `Login in to openwrt` → `system menu` → `Amlogic Service` → `Upload updates manually / Download updates online`

-If you choose `Upload Updates Manually` [OpenWrt firmware](https://github.com/ophub/amlogic-s9xxx-openwrt/releases), You can upload the corresponding OpenWrt firmware package, such as openwrt_s9xxx_k5.15.50_xxx.img.gz (It is recommended to upload the compressed package, and the system will automatically decompress it.
+If you choose `Upload Updates Manually` [OpenWrt firmware](https://github.com/ophub/amlogic-s9xxx-openwrt/releases), You can upload the corresponding OpenWrt firmware package, such as openwrt_xxx_k5.15.50.img.gz (It is recommended to upload the compressed package, and the system will automatically decompress it.
 If you upload the decompressed xxx.img file, the upload may fail because the file is too large), After the upload is complete, the interface will display the `Update firmware` operation button, click to update.

 If you choose `Manually upload updates` [OpenWrt kernel](https://github.com/ophub/kernel/tree/main/pub/stable), You can upload the three kernel files `boot-xxx.tar.gz`, `dtb-xxx.tar.gz`, `modules-xxx.tar.gz` (Other kernel files are not required.
 If uploading at the same time does not affect the update, the system can accurately identify the required kernel files.)，After the upload is complete, the interface will display the `Update Kernel` operation button, click to update.

 If you choose `Online Download Update` OpenWrt firmware or kernel, it will be downloaded according to `Firmware download address` and `Kernel download address` in `Plugin Settings`, you can customize and modify the download source, For details, please refer to the compilation and usage instructions of [luci-app-amlogic](https://github.com/ophub/luci-app-amlogic).

-Tip: Functions such as install/update are provided by [luci-app-amlogic](https://github.com/ophub/luci-app-amlogic) to provide visual operation support.
-Also supports [command operations](make-openwrt/documents/README.md#8-install-the-firmware).

 - ### Create swap for openwrt system